jalapic/engsoccerdata/README.md

 Some built-in functions:

 -  england_current().r       - get results from top 4 tiers of English football from current season.
+Other current seasons for other datasets can be got by e.g. holland_current(), germany_current() etc.

 -  maketable.r               - make a league table  - probably the quickest way to make a league table